So you want to translate your website?

 Think about the long term

 Again it very much depends on the type of site you operate whether or not an ongoing translation requirement will benefit you.
 You should think about this prior to progressing too far into a translation project.
-If you decide later in a project that you will need more work done, depending on which option you used for translation, you may find people are unavailable or unable to take it on.
-This will lead to using other translators which will affect the consistency of the language used on your site, in much the same way as writers have a different style, so do translators.
+If you decide later in a project that you will need more work done, you may find people are unavailable or unable to take it on.
+This will lead to using other translators.
+That, in turn, can affect the consistency of the language used on your site.
+In much the same way as writers have a different style, so do translators.
 The better the translator, the better they will be at mimicking style and very likely, the more they will charge.

 - Consider whether or not your motives for getting your site translated are valid.